nitin221/Lucy/README.md

 # Lucy
 A modular Telegram Python bot running on python3 with an sqlalchemy database.

-Can be found on telegram as [Lucy](https://t.me/Lucy_Robot).

-Alternatively, [find me on telegram](https://t.me/ItsAviral)!
-(Keep all support questions in the support chat, where more people can help you.)

-You can also join our support group [here!](https://t.me/Lucy_Robot)
+Kanged Unofficial fork of Haruka.

+# Note
+I will be not responsible If u got gbanned because of violating the gpl So that's why I'm suggesting u to use official repo.

 ## Thanks to

-* Skittle - for memes and sticker stuff
+* Skittle - for memes and sticker stuff from (skittbot).
-* 1mavarick1 - gmutes, etc
+* 1mavarick1 - gmutes, welcomemutes etc.
+* Mryacha - Connection and feds from (Yanabot)
-* AyraHikari - weather
+* AyraHikari - weather, Backup and cleanbluetext etc. (Emilia)
-* Paul Larsen - marie creator
+* Paul Larsen - (marie) creator
 * FFBot - for translations functions
-* Saitama - for dbcleanup.
-And much more that we couldn't list it here!
+* Saitama - kanged and leeched from dbcleanup. antispam And much more that we couldn't list it here!